ACP Façade Designing

 The ACP panels used in the construction must have the same height and width.
 If the block is a rectangle, it must be a rectangle; if it is a square, it must be a square.
 This means that the uniformity and synergy of each ACP board must be consistent.

-VIVA’s aluminum panel sheets can be joined to other panels or materials by using rivets designed for aluminum construction.
+VIVA’s aluminium panel sheets can be joined to other panels or materials by using rivets designed for aluminium construction.
 To determine how many rivets are required to attach the ACP cladding to the structure, the corners of the ACP panel should be considered.

 Maintaining proper spacing between ACP sheets and filling that space with silicon is important.
-This is because the aluminum composite panels expand and contract in response to weather changes occurring from the outside and silicon used in between helps to maintain the shape of the and also prevents dust and rain water from entering the space.
+This is because the aluminium composite panels expand and contract in response to weather changes occurring from the outside and silicon used in between helps to maintain the shape of the and also prevents dust and rainwater from entering the space.